kaylarobertson3/Data-and-Bagels/README.md

 # Data journalism glossary
 Terms to know.
 Or, at least pretend to know and reference during job interviews.

-1. Open Source:
-  * Open source refers to a philosophy and a means of developing and licensing software and other copyrighted works so that others are free to inspect, use and adapt the original source material.
+ * **Open Source** Open source refers to a philosophy and a means of developing and licensing software and other copyrighted works so that others are free to inspect, use and adapt the original source material.
 Promotes collaboration and iterative software development.
 Examples: R, GitHub, Google, IBM.

 * **iFrame** An HTML tag that allows for one web page to be wholly included inside another; it is a popular way to create embeddable interactive features.
 Iframes are usually constructed via JavaScript as a way around web browsers' security features, which try to prevent JavaScript on one page from quickly talking to JavaScript on an external page.
 Many security breaches have been designed using iframes.
 For example: embedding an Instagram post or a Google calendar in a news article on a website.
 Need the iFrame code.